Hair Loss in Men

 Now more than ever, efforts are being made to stop male pattern baldness.
 Big advancements have occurred in this area.

 It is hence, important for this to be addressed!

-How do we address Hair Loss in Men – Androgenetic Alopecia?
+How do we address Hair Loss in Men – Androgenetic Alopecia with procedures?

 The key lies in a combination of treatments, aimed to arrest the progression of hair loss and also to reverse the miniaturisation of the hair follicles.

 Steps to Addressing Hair Loss In Men

 Commonly, these include finasteride and minoxidil.
 The main consideration here is that it is a ongoing therapy, which means it will be a semi life long decision.
 If the decision here is to start and stop every now and then, this therapy will result in rebound hair losses rather than arresting the loss of hair.